Short Solent MK III for 10xx and 11xx

 Some photos of the beaching gear:

-For 10xx. currently to use in 11xx you need to use the 2D panel only by clcking views, interior view, then 2D panel view.
+To use in 11xx you need to use the 2D panel by clicking views, interior view, then 2D panel view.

 Bora Bora Island screenshots by StevePHL